dineshpinto/pythermal/README.md

 deletion of sites.
 The variation in Von-Neumann entropy of these sub-lattices is then studied.

 ## Task List

-1. Add Cython to process tree compilation to speed up execution
+1. Add Cython to process tree compilation to speed up execution, refer to `cython` branch
 2. `@Cython.locals` decorators to be added

-## Updates(14-01-2016)
+## Updates (v1.0)

-1. Built GUI for high level interfacing using Tkinter
+1. Built GUI for high level interfacing using Tkinter `$ python GUI.py`
 2. Initial values called from `main()`
-3. Redesigned plotting interface
+3. Redesigned plotting interface, `plotting()` is now generalized
 4. Major update involving column vectors in `psi_initial()`
+5. Calls time correctly on both Windows and *nix systems
+6. Intelligent file structure management
+7. Progress bars added for all major loops
+8. Optimized calls to class System
+9. SubRoutine function interchange

 ## Programmers Notes

 *Documentation by D. Pinto*

-#### [Cython](https://github.com/dkpinto/PyThermal/tree/cython) implementation of PyThermal.
+##### [Cython](https://github.com/dkpinto/PyThermal/tree/cython) implementation of PyThermal.
 Currently in beta.

 The code is centered around the main function, from which the entire program can be controlled.
 It derives data from a class which is used to store initial values.
 The main function calls are subdivided into three sets of routines termed *Sub-Routines* and an Output/Plotting function, all of which are stored in separate source files.

 The code was designed on Python 2.7 and will not work with versions older than Python 2.6.
 It is fully compatible with Python 3.x (no modifications necessary).
-[PEP 0008](https://www.python.org/dev/peps/pep-0008/) styling guidelines have been followed throughout the code.
+[PEP8](https://www.python.org/dev/peps/pep-0008/) styling guidelines have been followed throughout the code.

 This code requires: